pressgang-ccms/PressGangCCMSUI/README.md

 Components, found in the org.jboss.pressgang.ccms.ui.client.local.mvp.component package, contains the logic that is applied to the views.

 Presenters, found in the org.jboss.pressgang.ccms.ui.client.local.mvp.presenter package, are used to define the views and components, and combine them to provide the interface that the users sees and interacts with.

+Compile with

+mvn -P jboss7,oss-public,jboss-public clean package

+Run super dev mode with

+mvn -P oss-public,jboss-public gwt:run-codeserver